Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/entry_fields.md

 An example would be Species: Human, Animal, Alien, Robot.

+When used in tandem with Predefined Fields, this makes it easy to note the race of different Entries.

 :::note

-Dropdowns work best when used as a Custom Field.
+Dropdowns work best when used as a Predefined Field.

 :::